Wi-sc/NVF/README.md

 Please clone the repository and navigate into it in your terminal, its location is assumed for all subsequent commands.

 ## Installation
-The nvf.yml file contains all necessary python dependencies for the project.
-You can conveniently create the environment.
+The `nvf.yml` file contains all necessary python dependencies for the project.
+You can create the environment using it.
 ```
 conda env create -f nvf.yml
 conda activate nvf
 ```
+There are other dependencies to be installed.

-To train the model, relavattive operations in point-transfomrer are needed.
-To extract meshes, meshUDF is needed.
-To test the model, pytorch3D, chamfer distance, earth mover distance are needed.
+1. To train the model, relavattive operations in point-transfomrer are needed.
+2. To extract meshes, meshUDF is needed.
+3. To test the model, pytorch3D, chamfer distance, earth mover distance are needed.

-The commands have been incorperated into create_env.sh.
+The commands have been incorperated into 'create_env.sh'.
 You install them with anaconda via runing the script:
 ```
 bash create_env.sh
 ```
+Or you can install step by step by yourself.

 ## Data Preparation
-First, create a configuration file in folder configs/, use configs/shapenet_cars.txt as reference and see configs/config_loader.py for detailed explanation of all configuration options.
+First, create a configuration file in folder `configs/`, use `configs/shapenet_cube_offset_generalization_pt_vq_k16.txt` as reference and see configs/config_loader.py for detailed explanation of all configuration options.
 Change the dirseired save dirctory in using `SAVE_DIR` in `create_split_generalization.py`, `convert_to_scaled_off.py ` and `boundary_sampling.py`.
+Please move the split files from `data` to your desired `SAVE_DIR`.

 Next, prepare the data for NVF using
 ```
 python dataprocessing/preprocess.py --config configs/shapenet_cube_offset_generalization_pt_vq_k16.txt
 ```
-and generate a random test/training/validation split of the data using
+You can generate a random test/training/validation split of the data using
 ```
 python dataprocessing/create_split.py --config configs/shapenet_cube_offset_generalization_pt_vq_k16.txt
 ```
-but replacing configs/shapenet_cube_offset_generalization_pt_vq_k16.txt in the commands with the desired configuration.
+but replacing `configs/shapenet_cube_offset_generalization_pt_vq_k16.txt` in the commands with the desired configuration.

 ## Training
 To train your NVF, you can change the parameters in the configs and run: